Documentation Index

 To cleanup, run:

-Note: In that case that the host machine is rebooted before destroying the cluster, you may need to manually remove ~/.talos/clusters/talos-default
+Note: In that case that the host machine is rebooted before destroying the cluster, you may need to manually remove ~/.talos/clusters/talos-default.

 Manual Clean Up

-command depends heavily on the clusters state directory.
+The talosctl cluster destroy command depends heavily on the clusters state directory.

 It contains all related information of the cluster.